Are You a Nurse Thinking About Retirement?

 Can millennial nurses help mitigate the effects of this workforce shift?
 As discussed in our February AJN Reports, “Nurses Pass the Baton: Exit Baby Boomers, Enter Millennials,” millennials (born between 1982 and 2000) are becoming nurses in larger numbers than any generation before them.
 In fact, the nursing workforce is expected to grow by 36% between 2015 and 2030.

 Why this surge of millennials?
-Commentators have speculated that those who reached adulthood during the recent recession may be drawn to the relative job security of the nursing profession, or that […]
+Commentators have speculated that those who reached adulthood during the recent recession may be drawn to the relative job security of the nursing profession, or that this generation […]

 2018-02-16T08:42:08-05:00February 16th, 2018|career, Nursing, nursing career|0 Comments